6 live EVM networks

 Pending release

-Always verify spender addresses on PulseScan or Etherscan before signing.
+Always verify spender addresses on PulseScan, BscScan, BaseScan, or Etherscan before signing.
 Registry labels are curated, not a guarantee of safety.

 Non-custodial